wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

 | Paging                                     | Y      | Y     | Y     | Y     | Y     | Y     | Y     |
 +--------------------------------------------+--------+-------+-------+-------+-------+-------+-------+

+Supported expansion modules:

-module Snom® Vision  (for Snom® 7xx series and Snom® 8xx series) are supported.
+* Snom® Vision (for Snom® 7xx series and Snom® 8xx series)
+* Snom® D7 (for Snom® 7xx series)

 .. note:: For some models, function keys are shared with line keys

+There's the following known limitations/issues with the provisioning of Snom phones in XiVO:

-.. warning:: If you are using Snom phones with HA, you should not assign multiple lines to the same device.
+* If you are using Snom phones with :ref:`HA <high-availability>`, you should not assign multiple lines to the same device.

-There's a known issue with the provisioning of Snom phones in XiVO:
+* When using a D7 expansion module, the function key label will not be shown on the first reboot or resynchronization.
+You'll need to reboot or resynchronize the phone a second time for the label to be shown properly.
 * After a factory reset of a phone, if no language and timezone are set for the "default config device" in :menuselection:`XiVO --> Configuration --> Provisioning --> Template device`, you will be forced to select a default language and timezone on the phone UI.

 Yealink